-or fall he above Company hereby appoint 0 o speak and vote whether on a show of hands or on a poll for me/L Gener al Meeting of the Company to be held on10th of August 2017 at 9.30 a.m. and at any adjournment thereof.
-IN FAVOUR Not in Favour )1.
-To receive and adopt the Repo Statement of Accounts for the with the report of the Auditors year ended 31st March 2017 )2. (a) To re-elect as Director Mr. HemakaAmarasuriya who retires by rotation (b) To re-elect as Director Mr. Rajiv Casie Chitty who retires by rotation (c) To re-elect as Director Mr. Daya Wahalatantiriwho retires by rotation )3.
+I/We eot beir ng a Shareholder/ Shareholders of the above Company hereby appoint or f ailing him/ herof as r ny/ our Proxy to represent me/us, to speak and vote whether on a show of hands or on a poll for me/us and on my/ our behalf at the Annual General Meeting of the Company to be held on 2nd of August 2018 at 10.30 a a.m. and at any adjo burnment thereof.
+IN FAVOR NOT IN FAVOR 01.
+To receive and adopt the Report of the Directors and the Statement of Accounts for the year ended 31st March 2018 with the report of the Auditors thereon.
+02. (a) To re-elect as Director Mrs. N.C.
+Madanayake who retires by rotation (b) To re-elect as Director Mr. Ajit Jayaratne who retires by rotation (c) To re-elect as Director Dr. Sivakumar Selliah who retires by rotation 03.
 To re-appoint Messrs.
-Pricewa and authorize the Directors to terhouseCoopers as Auditors of the Company determine their remuneration. )4. (a) Ordinary Resolution (a) rela ting to the appointment of Mr. U. G. Madanayake (b) Ordinary Resolution (b) rela ting to the appointment of Mrs. N. C. Madanayake (c) Ordinary Resolution (c) rela ting to the appointment of Mr. Ajit Jayaratne (d) Ordinary Resolution (d) rela ting to the appointment of Mr. Hemaka Amarasuriya )5.
-To authorize the Directors to d etermine donations to charities.
-Signe d this day of Signa ture instru uctions for filling Form of Proxy ar e given over-leaf.
-ACL CABLES PLC - ATTENDANCE AT ANNUAL GENERAL MEET ING nereby record my/our presence at the Fifty Fifth Annual General meeting of ACL CABLES PLC /We ł ame of Share Holder · · · · · · · · · · · · · · · · · · · )1.
-N ame of Share Holder ame of Proxy (If Applicable) · )1.
-N N )1.
-N N)2.
-S ame of Proxy (If Applicable) hareholder's NIC Number : )1.
-N N)2.
-S P ame of Proxy (If Applicable) hareholder's NIC Number :
+PricewaterhouseCoopers as Auditors of the Company and authorise the Directors to determine their remuneration.
+04. (a) Ordinary Resolution (a) relating to the appointment of Mr. U. G. Madanayake (b) Ordinary Resolution (b) relating to the appointment of Mrs. N. C. Madanayake (c) Ordinary Resolution (c) relating to the appointment of Mr. Ajit Jayaratne (d) Ordinary Resolution (d) relating to the appointment of Mr. Hemaka Amarasuriya 05.
+To authorise the Directors to determine donations to charities.
+Sigr ned this2018 instructions for filling Form of Proxy are given over-leaf.